sceeter89/jira-client/README.md

 ### Prerequisities

-To run _JIRA Assistant_ you will need to install .NET 4.5.2 (https://www.microsoft.com/pl-pl/download/details.aspx?id=42642) or higher.
+To run _Jira Assistant_ you will need to install .NET 4.5.2 (https://www.microsoft.com/pl-pl/download/details.aspx?id=42642) or higher.

 ## Feedback